Changes to eco-friendly parking permits

 The permits are also recognised at Sand Street car park, which has an automatic number plate recognition payment system.

-The permits are not recognised by the PayByPhone app, you will be charged full price for your parking if you use it.
+The permits are now recognised by the PayByPhone app, you will be charged half price for your parking if you use it.

 Free Parking Concession